david-reyes/AboutMe/README.md

 ## MEMS

 In my previous career I was the lead MEMS technologist for a string of MEMS-based companies, mostly startups.
 MEMS is a field in mechanical engineering where structures smaller than the diameter of a human hair are built using silicon.
 It has a number of applications, most prominently in optics.
-I've been awarded five patents in my field and a couple of publications.
+I've been awarded five patents in my field and written a couple of publications.